 Reclamation is coordinating with Ecology, U.S. Fish and Wildlife Service (USFWS), Yakama Nation, WDFW, USFS and others to complete the final ladder design.
 The partners met with basin biologists to define the range of species targeted for passage and provide input for designers regarding ladder geometry.
 Reclamation conducted geotechnical investigations in October 2020 and completed 30% designs on November 2, 2020.
 Comments from the Yakima Dams Fish Passage Core Team were reviewed on January 21, 2021 and have been sent to the technical workgroup for review and comment.
 A Value Engineering Study was completed the week of February 8, 2021.
-Reclamation is currently preparing 60% designs that will incorporate findings from the VE Study, as appropriate.
+Reclamation anticipates 60% design in June 2021.